Compare Auto Insurance Rates and Save DMV.com Exclusive!

 Drivers have the right to a hearing and dispute suspensions.
 After a hearing, the suspension can be upheld, its length can be reduced or increased, or, in some cases, the license can be reinstated.
 Convictions can also be cleared from your record

 At the hearing, you can try to offer arguments as to why the traffic accident or any other violation you were convicted of was not your fault.
 You can also ask for a restricted driving permit if driving is an essential part of your job, and you could lose your job over the suspension, or if you have to drive to and from school.

 After the suspension is over, you must reinstate your license, which can be done online in most states by paying a reinstatement fee.
 It would be wise to hire an attorney to fight a suspension because the procedures can be very complicated.

 Driver's license points

 Each traffic violation puts a certain amount of points to a driver's record.
 The amount of points depends on the seriousness of the violation.
 For example, serious crimes like a hit and run, or a DUI warrant more points than simple offenses such as speeding or a traffic ticket.
+Points vary from state to state for distracted driving.
 Handling your points is very important because apart from a license suspension, their accumulation can also lead to increased auto insurance rates.